reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 ---
 layout: post
-title: "Road to the Root.
-From Blueprint to Bytecode - IV"
+title: "From Blueprint to Bytecode IV - Road to the Root"
 description:
     "There's only one last challenge left before we can finally see the bytecode, and that is to compile the functions.
 In this post, we will go through this very step."
 date: 2024-12-27 21:45 +0800